MarcoASilva/jwti/readme.md

 await jwti.invalidate(token);

-// Throws an InvalidatedTokenError await jwti.verify(token);
+// throws an InvalidatedTokenError await jwti.verify(token);
 ```

-## All tokens of a user
+## all of a user's token

 that were signed with jwti